vanallenlab/moalmanac-db/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Let us know about a bug you found
 title: ''
 labels:
   - bug